-After a bad break-up or a divorce and your relationship is over, you often look back and wonder, “What was I thinking?
-How did I not see this coming?
+After a bad break-up or a divorce, you often look back and wonder, “What was I thinking?
 How did I ever think this was going to work out well?”

-It’s true, of course, that hindsight is 20-20.
-But what causes you to miss things while they are happening that in retrospect became a nightmare?
+Hindsight has long been 20-20.
+But what causes you to miss things while they are happening that in retrospect seem like they were a nightmare?

 Creating a fairy tale…